 As a fan of The Ship– both the original, and its remastered form – I was very excited for Murderous Pursuits.
 Unfortunately, it feels like a lot of the elements of the original game that worked well are missing here, and this new addition to the Blazing Griffon library feels unnecessarily complex and redundant.
 The most important features are buggy and frustrating to learn, making the cat ‘n mouse aspect less enjoyable than just wandering around a Victorian landscape.
 And while the music, art, and animation are all solid and obviously improvements from what The Ship originally featured at launch, it isn’t enough to make up for the reduction in sophistication and amusement as far as the actual gameplay.

 If you’re a fan of Mystery genre antics, Action titles, and especially Multiplayer interaction, Murderous Pursuits might be a worthy addition to your Steam library.
 However, I would caution interested players to pick this one up on sale; the price tag is simply too steep for this quality of gameplay.
-We streamed our initial play-through of Murderous Pursuits shortly after its release over on Twitch; you can watch the video of that gameplay at this link.

 REVIEW CODE: A complimentary PC code was provided to Bonus Stage for this review.
 Please send all review code enquiries to firstname.lastname@example.org.